msayson/msayson.github.io/_posts/2026-05-15-polymorphic-json-deserialization-java-sealed-interfaces-jackson.markdown

 ## Key takeaways

-1. `sealed` provides a closed type hierarchy - the compiler knows every possible implementation.
+1. `sealed` provides a closed type hierarchy so the compiler knows every possible implementation.
 2. Jackson's `@JsonTypeInfo` simplifies routing deserialization to the appropriate type based on a discriminator field.
 3. Java records minimize boilerplate for immutable, validated data models.
-4. Pattern matching with `switch` over sealed types provides compile-time validation validates that every request type is handled.

-Sealed interfaces with Jackson polymorphism are especially effective for API contracts where the full schema is owned by your team, and reduces the effort to add new subtypes.
+Sealed interfaces with Jackson polymorphism are especially effective for API contracts where the full schema is owned by your team, and reduce the effort to add new subtypes compared to other options.